MI6: Cold War

 SIS activities included a range of covert political actions, including the overthrow of Mohammed Mossadeq in Iran in the 1953 Iranian coup d'état (in collaboration with the US Central Intelligence Agency).

 Despite earlier Soviet penetration, SIS began to recover as a result of improved vetting and security, and a series of successful penetrations.
 From 1958, SIS had three moles in the Polish UB, the most successful of which was codenamed NODDY.
 The CIA described the information SIS received from these Poles as "some of the most valuable intelligence ever collected", and rewarded SIS with $20 million to expand their Polish operation.
 In 1961 Polish defector Michael Goleniewski exposed George Blake as a Soviet agent.
 Blake was identified, arrested, tried for espionage and sent to prison.
 He escaped and was exfiltrated to the USSR in 1966.

-Also, in the GRU, they recruited Colonel Oleg Penkovsky.
+Within the GRU, in a joint operation with the American CIA, the MI6 recruited Colonel Oleg Penkovsky.
 Penkovsky ran for two years as a considerable success, providing several thousand photographed documents, including Red Army rocketry manuals that allowed US National Photographic Interpretation Center (NPIC) analysts to recognise the deployment pattern of Soviet SS4 MRBMs and SS5 IRBMs in Cuba in October 1962.
 SIS operations against the USSR continued to gain pace through the remainder of the Cold War, arguably peaking with the recruitment in the 1970s of Oleg Gordievsky who SIS ran for the better part of a decade, then successfully exfiltrated from the USSR across the Finnish border in 1985.

 During the Soviet–Afghan War, SIS supported the Islamic resistance group commanded by Ahmad Shah Massoud and he became a key ally in the fight against the Soviets.
 An annual mission of two SIS officers, as well as military instructors, were sent to Massoud and his fighters.
 Through them, weapons and supplies, radios and vital intelligence on Soviet battle plans were all sent to the Afghan resistance.
 SIS also helped to retrieve crashed Soviet helicopters from Afghanistan.

 The real scale and impact of SIS activities during the second half of the Cold War remains unknown, however, because the bulk of their most successful targeting operations against Soviet officials were the result of "Third Country" operations recruiting Soviet sources travelling abroad in Asia and Africa.
 These included the defection to the SIS Tehran station in 1982 of KGB officer Vladimir Kuzichkin, the son of a senior Politburo member and a member of the KGB's internal Second Chief Directorate who provided SIS and the British government with warning of the mobilisation of the KGB's Alpha Force during the 1991 August Coup which briefly toppled Soviet leader Mikhail Gorbachev.